open-contracting/standard/docs/getting_started/change_history.md

 ### Releases

-Releases follow the OCDS Release schema.
-The schema is flexible enough to publish small portions of data, along with a few required fields.
+Releases follow the OCDS release schema.
+The schema covers the whole contracting process, but there are only a few required fields.
 The box below shows an example.

 ```eval_rst
 .. jsoninclude:: ../examples/tender.json